ibm-cloud-docs/Cloudant/api/http.md

 ```
 {: codeblock}

-_Example of sending a gzip-encoded request body to create a document, using HTTP:_
+*Example of sending a gzip-encoded request body to create a document, using HTTP*

 ```http
 PUT /db/doc HTTP/1.1